 Call Greater Charlotte Oral and Facial Surgery today to discuss tooth extraction with our oral surgeons.

 A routine extraction is advised if dental treatments such as fillings, crowns, or a root canal cannot save or restore a tooth.
 Tooth extractions are common procedures that are carried out as either a simple extraction or a surgical extraction.

 Most tooth removal procedures are carried out as simple extractions.
 This means that no incisions are made in the gums.
 During this procedure, a local anesthetic is applied to numb the area around the tooth.
 It is loosened by rocking it back and forth and once loose enough the tooth is removed easily using forceps.
 This is usually what is referred to as getting a "tooth pulled."

 A surgical extraction is required for larger teeth, such as wisdom teeth (third molars).
-Oral surgery is also needed for impacted teeth (those that have not erupted through the gum line), or if a tooth has broken below the gum line.
+Oral surgery is also needed for impacted teeth like impacted canines (those that have not erupted through the gum line), or if a tooth has broken below the gum line.

 Tooth Extraction Process

 An incision is made in the gum line during a surgical extraction, which will require stitching.
 Before the decision is made to perform a surgical extraction, x-rays will be carried out to confirm that surgery is the best course of action.
 Sometimes, a tooth may need to be broken into pieces before it can be removed to avoid damaging the surrounding bone or other teeth.

 Surgical extractions are performed via anesthetic, general anesthesia, or conscious sedation.
 This is to make sure that a patient does not feel anything during the procedure.